S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Introduction

 \section{Introduction}

-} \IEEEPARstart{T}{he} technology of hyperspectral imaging (HSI) records pixels of the scene across a wide range of spectrum.
-The obtained hyperspectral images enable not only high spatial resolutions, but also fine wavelength resolutions.
-Due to their expressiveness in both domains, hyperspectral images are widely used in applications of biomedicine, remote sensing, astronomy~\cite{fu2018hyperspectral,fu2019hyperspectral,lu2014medical,suo2021computational} \emph{etc}.
-For hyperspectral image acquisition, one of the most popular systems is the coded aperture snapshot compressive imager (CASSI)~\cite{gehm2007single,wagadarikar2008single}.
-It operates as an optical encoder, which compresses the hyperspectral signals into 2D measurements, and requires a software decoder for the signal retrieval~\cite{yuan2021snapshot}.
-Recently, how to perform high-fidelity reconstruction draws lots of attention.
+} \IEEEPARstart{H}yperspectral {images record pixels of the scene across a wide range of spectrum, which enable not only high spatial granularity~\cite{suo2023recent,wen2021change,zheng2020foreground}, but also fine wavelength resolutions~\cite{jia2021survey,wang2022comprehensive,herold2003spectral,xu2021multiple,xu2023luojia}}.
+Due to their expressiveness, hyperspectral images are widely used in applications of biomedicine, remote sensing, astronomy~\cite{fu2018hyperspectral,fu2019hyperspectral,lu2014medical,suo2021computational}, \emph{etc}.
+For hyperspectral image capturing, the technology of snapshot compressive imaging (SCI) has come to the forefront in recent years, among which the coded aperture snapshot compressing imager (CASSI)~\cite{gehm2007single,wagadarikar2008single} serves as a prevailing setup.
+It operates as an optical encoder, which compresses the hyperspectral signals into \textbf{2D} measurements and then requires a software decoder for the signal retrieval~\cite{yuan2021snapshot}.
+Recently, how to perform high-fidelity reconstruction draws lots of research attention~\cite{bioucas2007new,liu2018rank,ma2019deep,Bioucas-Dias2007TwIST,figueiredo2007gradient,wang2016adaptive,Meng20ECCV_TSAnet,Wang_2020_CVPR,zheng2021deep}, among which, Transformer-based models achieve the best performance~\cite{cai2022mask,cai2022coarse}.

-From model-based algorithms~\cite{bioucas2007new,liu2018rank,ma2019deep,Bioucas-Dias2007TwIST,figueiredo2007gradient,wang2016adaptive}, to learning-based methods~\cite{cai2022mask,Meng20ECCV_TSAnet,cai2022coarse,Wang_2020_CVPR,zheng2021deep}, existing efforts have made remarkable progress in solving the inverse problem of the CASSI-based encoding procedure.
-However, how to reconstruct the signal at zero-distortion still remains an open-problem, due to the sparsity of the sensing matrix upon compression~\cite{jalali2019snapshot}.
-Different from previous works, we propose to tackle this challenge by tracing the compressive data loss observed from the optical procedure.
-In light of this, two types of the data loss are presumed.
-(1) CASSI compresses the information of multiple wavelengths to a 2D measurement by the channel-wise entangling and addition (implemented by a disperser), which leads to the \textit{entangled data} loss.
-(2) CASSI blocks the light with a physical binary mask for encoding, yielding the \textit{masked data} loss spatially.

-For the {entangled data loss}, we resort to exploiting the nature of hyperspectral images for a better signal compensating upon the 2D measurement.
-As shown in Fig.~\ref{fig: coverfig}, hyperspectral data provides both \textit{spatial and spectral informative} clues.
-Spatially, different wavelengths detect different patterns.
-Also, spatial textures among adjacent wavelengths (\emph{e.g.}, 498.0nm and 503.9nm in \texttt{neighbor A}, 614.4nm and 625.1nm in \texttt{neighbor B}) are highly correlated.
-Such a correlation diminishes among more far-between wavelengths as compared by \texttt{region 1}.
-From a spectral perspective, each hyperspectral image possesses a unique spectral distribution, indicating the specialized long-range dependencies among sampled wavelengths, \emph{e.g.}, \texttt{Spectral Corr} (short for `correlation') in Fig.~\ref{fig: coverfig}.